 Batu Caves – Hindu Temple Caves

-These limestone hill cave temples in the areas of Gombak in Selangor are said to be over 400 million years old and are full of paintings, statues, shrines and carvings.
+These limestone hill cave temples in the areas of Gombak in Selangor, said to be over 400 million years old, are full of paintings, statues, shrines, and carvings.
 They are also one of the most popular spots on the Kuala Lumpur tourism trail, and for good reason.

 The caves, of which there are three main ones to explore, didn’t have the overwhelming wow factor I was expecting but climbing the 272 steps of one of the most popular Hindu shrines outside of India in the Malaysian heat is a feat worth congratulating yourself for.
 When you turn around on this climb, you’ll find quite the magnificent elevated view of the city.

-An important religious landmark, the caves are particularly busy during the annual Hindu festival of Thaipusam that falls in January or February.
+An important religious landmark, the caves are particularly busy during the annual Hindu festival of Thaipusam, which falls in January or February.